-- Reluctance to provide detailed information of the source of income. - Large cash transaction with no history of prior business experience. - Shielding the identity of the beneficial owners. - The transaction appears illegal or is not economically justified considering the customer's business or profession. - Repayment of loan instalments with multiple cash transactions. - Early settlement of loan by multiple transferring of funds from third party or foreign bank accounts. - Multiple cash repayments that were structured below the reporting requirements to avoid detection. - 8.2 Upon receiving the Internal Suspicion Report, the [Compliance Officer] shall evaluate the grounds for suspicion and if suspicion is confirmed he or she shall submit a suspicious transaction report to the Financial Intelligence Unit in Bank Negara Malaysia on the next working day through any of the following modes:-
+- Reluctance to provide detailed information of the source of income. - Large cash transaction with no history of prior business experience. - Shielding the identity of the beneficial owners. - The transaction appears illegal or is not economically justified considering the customer/counter party's business or profession. - Repayment of loan instalments with multiple cash transactions. - Early settlement of loan by multiple transferring of funds from third party or foreign bank accounts. - Multiple cash repayments that were structured below the reporting requirements to avoid detection. - 8.2 Upon receiving the Internal Suspicion Report, the Compliance Officer shall evaluate the grounds for suspicion and if suspicion is confirmed he or she shall submit a suspicious transaction report to the Financial Intelligence Unit in Bank Negara Malaysia.